How to Build a Hamburger Menu in React

 //the state above is initialized to "false"

-2. Within the onClick event, call setClick and pass "!click" to it as an argument.
-The idea is to use setClick to flip the state's value each time a user clicks on the hamburger icon:
+Within the onClick event, call setClick and pass !click to it as an argument.
+This will toggle the state’s value each time the user clicks on the hamburger icon:

 //MobileNavigation.js